jgm/lunamark/README.markdown

 # Lunamark

 Lunamark is a lua library for conversion between markup formats.
-Currently markdown is the only supported input format, and HTML, Docbook, ConTeXt and LaTeX are the supported output formats.
-But lunamark's modular architecture makes it easy to add new parsers and writers.
+Currently Markdown and HTML are the only supported input formats, and HTML, Docbook, ConTeXt and LaTeX are the supported output formats, but lunamark's modular architecture makes it easy to add new parsers and writers.
 Parsers are written using a PEG grammar.

+Lunamark's Markdown parser currently supports the following extensions (which can be turned on or off individually):

+  - Smart typography (fancy quotes, dashes, ellipses)
+  - Significant start numbers in ordered lists

+More extensions will be supported in later versions.

 The library is as portable as lua and has very good performance.
 It is slightly faster than the author's own C library